This manual is for Eclector version 0.12.0.

 side effects.

-is bound to an object for
+is bound to an

 If any of the above assumptions does not hold, “all bets are off” in the sense that arbitrary side effects other than the ones described below are possible.
 For notes regarding non-default clients, See Potential side effects for non-default clients.